 And we all know what Christians are really like: goofy at best, but typically theocratic, woman-hating nut-jobs who want nothing more than to ban all fun, freedom, and sex in the name of the all-holy Jeebus, amen!

 Why are we like this?
 Well, because Christians are hypocritical assholes.
 Why else?
-You watch TV, don’t you?
+You watch TV and movies, don’t you?

 I’m trolling here, but only a bit.
 These are actual arguments against religion.
 Here are some more: